Amnesty: Fuel suppliers aiding Myanmar attacks on civilians

-BANGKOK -- Amnesty International is urging suppliers of aviation fuel to Myanmar to suspend such shipments to prevent the military from using them to conduct air attacks on civilian targets as the number of bombings has increased.
+BANGKOK -- Amnesty International is urging suppliers of aviation fuel to Myanmar to suspend their shipments to prevent the military from using them to conduct an increasing number of air attacks on civilian targets.

 In a report released Thursday, the London-based rights group documented diversion of aviation fuel that is supposed to be used only for civilian travel and transport to the military.
 It also called on refiners, shipping companies and others in the aviation fuel supply chain to stop shipments until they can ensure they won't be diverted to military use.

-The report, carried out in collaboration with the underground activist organization Justice for Myanmar, followed news of air strikes that have killed dozens of people not engaged in fighting the military controlled government following the army's February 2021 ouster of Myanmar's elected government.
+The report, carried out in collaboration with the underground activist organization Justice for Myanmar, followed news of air strikes that have killed dozens of civilians not engaged in fighting the military-controlled government following the army's February 2021 ouster of an elected government.

 “There can be no justification for participating in the supply of aviation fuel to a military that has a flagrant contempt for human rights and has been repeatedly accused of committing war crimes, crimes against humanity and other grave human rights violations.”